How To Add or Remove Someone From A Mortgage

 New mortgage arrangement

-Legal Requirements
+Legal requirements

-This should all be quite straightforward.
-Whoever you’re leaving on the mortgage just needs to let the solicitor know you are being removed, and they can send out additional paperwork to cover the “transfer of equity”.
+This should all be relatively straightforward.
+Whoever you’re leaving on the mortgage needs to let the solicitor know you are being removed, and they can send out additional paperwork to cover the “transfer of equity”.
 You’ll get something to sign as part of this to confirm you’re happy the solicitors can then let the lender know to complete the application.

 Other considerations